piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

 Several run outputs are stored in the repertory.
 All their names follow the same structure:
 `geoclim_output.runname_?.nc`
-Where "runname" is the name of the GEOCLIM run, and "?" is integer number, denoting the subdivision of a single run.
+Where "runname" is the name of the GEOCLIM run, and "?" is an integer number, denoting the subdivision of a single run.

 Simulations with abrupt perturbation where run in 3 parts: 0--100kyr ("\_1"), 100kyr--1Myr ("\_2") and 1--50Myr ("\_3"),
-each run restart from the end of the previous run.
-The asynchronous time-step of continental weathering and DynSoil modules and of output printing were increase for each following "sub-run", everything else unchanged.
+each "new" run restarts from the end of the previous one.
+The asynchronous time-step of continental weathering and DynSoil modules and of output printing were increased for each following "sub-run", everything else unchanged.

-##### Correspondence between run names and simulation names in the article
+##### Correspondence between run names and experiment names in the article

-The names of perturbation run with increase sulfide (pyrite) weathering start by `.PyrW+50`, the ones with proportional increase of sulfide and petrogenic carbon (kerogen) weathering starts by `.PyrKerW+10-noP` for run with phosphorus weathering left unchanged, and `.PyrKerW+10-P`.
+The names of perturbation runs with increased sulfide (pyrite) weathering start by `.PyrW+50`, the ones with a proportional increase of sulfide and petrogenic carbon (kerogen) weathering start by `.PyrKerW+10-noP` for runs with phosphorus weathering left unchanged, and `.PyrKerW+10-P` for runs where the kerogen contribution to P weathering increases accordingly.
-In addition, runs where conducted with petrogenic carbon weathering increased by 50% (everything else unchanged), and with *oxygen cycle, sulfur cycle and DynSoil module accelerated, for fast reaching of steady-state*.
+In addition, runs were conducted with petrogenic carbon weathering increased by 50% (everything else unchanged), and with *oxygen cycle, sulfur cycle and DynSoil module accelerated*, for fast reaching of steady-state.
 Those run names start by `.ker+50`, and do not have the "\_1" ending.

-For simulations with increase sulfide weathering, they are 5 possibilities for the fate of the additional generated H2SO4.
+For simulations with increased sulfide weathering, they are 5 possibilities for the fate of the additional generated H2SO4.
 They are denoted by the suffixes:
 * `-Carb`: "carbonate sulfuric weathering perturbation" (presented in main text)
 * `-Sil`: "silicate sulfuric weathering perturbation" (presented in main text)